-Thursday’s ‘The Young And The Restless’ Spoilers: Abby Needs Space
+Thursday's 'The Young And The Restless' Spoilers: Abby Needs Space

-The Young and the Restless spoilers for Thursday, January 21, tease that Abby loses it for a bit as she works to come to terms with her infertility, and she takes some space.
+The Young and the Restless spoilers for Thursday, January 21, tease that Abby will lose it for a bit as she works to come to terms with her infertility, and she takes some space.
 Her family rallies around her as she adjusts to a new vision of her future.
 Elsewhere, Jack provides a shoulder for Traci to cry on as she relives her pain at losing her only child, Colleen.
 They also discuss the pain their niece is dealing with.

-Victor (Eric Braeden) remains firmly in Abby’s (Melissa Ordway) corner after she gets devastating fertility news, according to SheKnows Soaps.
+Victor (Eric Braeden) remains firmly in Abby's (Melissa Ordway) corner after she gets devastating fertility news, according to SheKnows Soaps.
 After she got her diagnosis, Victor swooped in with a specialist to give a second opinion.
-Unfortunately, the specialist’s prognosis was no different than Abby’s first doctor’s.
+Unfortunately, the specialist's prognosis was no different than that of Abby's first doctor.
 Her uterus had too much scarring from her previous miscarriage, so a fertilized egg cannot implant.
 That means that she and Chance (Donny Boaz) cannot have a big family in the way they initially planned.

 Abby is heartbroken by the news, and although Chance is being wonderful to her, she has horrible daydreams that he blames her.
 The scenes she imagines continue to torture Abby as she grieves her unexpected loss.
 It's all too much for her, and she needs to get away.
 Victor stops by, and he and Chance have a long talk about the whole situation.
 Both men are committed to ensuring Abby is okay.